Can a believer divorce and enter into a new marriage?

 To understand Jesus' words properly, we must pay close attention to the Greek word translated as "immorality."
 Jesus used the Greek word porneia, which refers in general to any immoral act, but especially to acts of immorality commit outside of marriage (i.e., fornication).
-It's noteworthy that Jesus didn't use the common Greek word for infidelity after marriage (i.e., moichao) which means adultery.
-We believe Jesus' choice of words here is both significant and deterministic in our application.
+It's noteworthy that Jesus didn't use the common Greek word for infidelity in marriage (i.e., moichao), which translates as adultery.
+We believe Jesus' choice of words here is both significant and deterministic in our interpretation.

 We can see this practice reflected in the story of Mary and Joseph.
 Matthew tells us that after Joseph was betrothed to Mary, he learned she was pregnant.
-Naturally, Joseph assumed Mary had been unfaithful to him (i.e., that she had engaged in porneia, to use Jesus' word), so he was prepared to "send her away."
-The Greek word for "send away" is apuluo, which is a euphemism for divorce.
+Naturally, Joseph assumed Mary had been unfaithful to him (i.e., that she had engaged in porneia, to use Jesus' word), so he was preparing to "send her away."
+The Greek word for "send away" in Matthew 1:19 is apuluo, which is a euphemism for divorce.

-So Joseph was applying Jesus' exception.
+Joseph was applying Jesus' exception.
 He was choosing to "divorce" Mary for her apparent infidelity during the betrothal period.
-We know that Joseph and Mary had yet to have sexual relations since the Scriptures testify that Mary was a virgin, so they had not yet established a one-flesh relationship.
-Therefore, Joseph could divorce Mary without sinning because he was not violating a one-flesh bond.
-As we know, Joseph didn't divorce Mary once he learned the true nature of her pregnancy.
+The Bible says Joseph and Mary had not yet engaged in sexual relations (Matthew 1:25), so they had not established a one-flesh relationship.
+Therefore, Joseph could divorce Mary legally and biblically without sinning because he was not breaking a one-flesh bond.
+Of course, Joseph didn't divorce Mary once he learned the true nature of her pregnancy.